 - Books with familiar items: shoes, toys, pets

 - Books with familiar routines: bedtime, bath time, meals

 - Books with very few words or with repeating words, books little ones can learn by heart

 Reading with preschoolers

-- Encourage your child to use their imagination or to make predictions about what will happen in a story
+- Encourage your child to use his imagination or to make predictions about what will happen in a story.

 What preschoolers like in books

 - Books that tell stories